 – Your cell number

 – Your email address (where applicable)

-- Medical reports – your first medical report must be submitted with your original claim, however, additional medical reports are required during the course of your treatment so that we may track your progress, particularly in the case of Temporary Total Disablement (TTDs), also known as days off or temporary income replacement benefit.
+Medical reports – your first medical report must be submitted with your original claim; however, additional medical reports are required during the course of your treatment so that your progress may be tracked, particularly in the case of temporary total disablement (TTDs), also known as a days off or temporary income replacement benefit.

-- Final assessment – this is the final document that will be submitted to RMA regarding your claim.
+Final assessment – this is the final document that will be submitted to the RMA regarding your claim.

-- Once you are awarded a claim number, you can visit your prosthetist, who will then send an application and motivation for pre-authorisation for your prosthesis to RMA
+Once you have received a claim number, you can visit your prosthetist, who will then send an application and motivation for pre-authorisation for your prosthesis to the RMA.